rishab4352/CS211/README.md

 PA2

 Estimate.c is a file that I wrote which takes a input of a matrix and can muliply, inverse, or traspose a matrix in a given text file.
 After it prints the matrix and I listed all the function.
 I used malloc and other data structures to do so.

+PA4

+Uses truthtable to read a circit description and print out all of the combinations of input varibles.
+There are textfiles that use a structure that will define if I use AND, NOR, OR, NAND, DECODER, MULTIPLEXER.
+Using all of the function listed in the input it will print out an output table.